-FRESH AIR: Press this button and it will bring outside air into your vehicle.
+FRESH AIR: Press this button and it will bring outside air into the vehicle.
 The light on the button will come on when operating.
 Use this setting while trying to defrost or defog windows to help clear moisture.

-RECIRCULATE: Press this button to limit the amount of fresh air entering your vehicle by recirculating most of the air inside your vehicle.
+RECIRCULATE: Press this button to limit the amount of fresh air entering the vehicle by recirculating most of the air inside the vehicle.
 The light on the button will come on when operating.
-This setting is helpful when you are trying to cool the air quickly or to limit odors entering your vehicle.

-RECIRCULATE cannot be used while in the DEFROST or DEFOG modes.
+This setting is helpful when you are trying to cool the air quickly or to limit odors entering the vehicle.
+Recirculate cannot be used while in the DEFROST or DEFOG modes.